Eddie Cochran: Influence

 Pete Townshend of the Who was heavily influenced by Cochran's guitar style ("Summertime Blues" was a staple of live performances by the Who for most of their career, until the death of bassist and vocalist John Entwistle in 2002, and is featured on their album Live at Leeds).
 San Francisco Sound band Blue Cheer's version of "Summertime Blues" was their only hit and signature song, and has been described as the first heavy metal song.

 Producer Terry Manning recorded a live version of "Somethin' Else" in concert, held inside Elvis Presley's first house in Memphis.
 In 2019, he released a live album Playin' with Elvis, on ECR.
 In 2016, Manning told PopWrapped, "I love rock and roll … the early stuff like Eddie Cochran and Buddy Holly, not to mention Elvis, was very important to me."

 The English band Humble Pie did a rendition of Cochran's "C'mon, Everybody" and the song featured on their album Smokin' (1972).

 The glam rock artist Marc Bolan had his main Gibson Les Paul guitar refinished in a transparent orange to resemble the Gretsch 6120 played by Cochran, who was his music hero.
-He was also an influence on the guitar player Brian Setzer, of Stray Cats, who plays a 6120 almost like that of Cochran, whom he portrayed in the film La Bamba.
+He was also an influence on the guitar player Brian Setzer, of Stray Cats, starting with his look eventually playing a 6120 almost like that of Cochran, whom he portrayed in the film La Bamba.

+Eddie was a huge idol to his nephew Bobby Cochran, who would later play guitar for Steppenwolf, The Flying Burrito Brothers, and Bobby and the Midnites, among others.
+Bobby has stated that as a child he would have lucid dreams of Eddie teaching him how to play the guitar, and that his playing benefited from hearing Eddie's unreleased music.
+Bobby would later become the only living inductee to the Rockabilly Hall of Fame, being inducted at the same time as Eddie.